 - How does bamboo silk compare to traditional silk?

-- Are bamboo rugs the best fit for my home?
+- Are wool and silk bamboo rugs the best fit for my home?

 - How do I choose the right bamboo rug?

 We answer all of your questions in for you in this article

 You guessed it, bamboo silk is derived from…

 Bamboo silk is a type of natural viscose.
 Cellulose is extracted from the plant and formed into a sticky paste.